jannera/warp/README.md

 * Tournaments
 * Other game modes, for example king of the hill
 * Continuous game mode, where every player has fixed amount of warps per day.
 Every “warp” connects to another player 1v1.
 Based on how well the fight went, each player gets points.
 Points are used to build the fleet.
+* Later on, maybe transfer all authentication + fleet management (+ possibly also chat) to a web application, maybe Spring + Backbone/Marionette or Meteor.
+Then combat screen somehow accesses this data stored in DB, maybe via REST API